grant-king/ML_progress/log.md

 **Today's Progress:** Watched introduction videos again.
 Watched videos for first chapter, on datetimes.
 Wrote detailed notes and example code in a Jupyter notebook.

 **Thoughts:** It seems like there isn't a very distinct day 2, so I will start writing the coding challenge tomorrow and finish it on the third day.

+Day 2: January 3, 2019

+**Today's Progress:** Completed Python practice challenge, calculating datetimes within a server log on Python Bytes site.
+Fiddled with datetimes, os, and logging libraries in the notebook.

+**Thoughts:** It turns out there is a very distinct day 2.
+Today's TPTM plan involved completing a coding practice challenge on Python Bytes website.
+After first use, I am already not a fan of the Python Bytes experience.
+If it continues to be terrible to work with I can search exercism, codewars, or other alternative for relevant exercises.

+**Link to work:**
 <!---

-Day x: October x, 2018
+Day x: January x, 2019

 **Today's Progress:**